What to Put in Your Waterbirth Kit: The Ultimate Home Water Birth Checklist

 If you are the support person, you are the "keeper of the water."
 Make sure your personal gear is ready alongside the birthing parent's kit.

 Hydration & Long-Straw Straws: The labour parent will get hot and dehydrated quickly in a warm pool.
 Have electrolyte drinks, coconut water, and reusable straws on hand so they can drink without changing position.
+Have an extra for yourself at all times too!

 A Large Plastic Pitcher or Cup: This is a fantastic tool for gently pouring warm water over the birthing parent's back or shoulders during contractions.